MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 ## Configure incremental refresh for Azure Data Lake data sources

 For entities that require incremental ingestion and refresh, configure the entity when adding the Azure Data Lake data source or later when editing the data source.

-**Prerequisites**

-For incremental data support for an entity, the entity data folder must contain the following folders:
+The entity data folder must contain the following folders:

 - **FullData**: Folder with data files containing initial records
 - **IncrementalData**: Folder with date/time hierarchy folders in **yyyy/mm/dd/hh** format containing the incremental updates. **hh** represents the UTC hour of the updates and contains the **Upserts** and **Deletes** folders. **Upserts** contains data files with updates to existing records or new records. **Deletes** contains data files with records to be removed.